Perfect for use in festive baking, fruit cakes, fruit buns, and more.

-Whisk together the garlic, tomato paste, olive oil, oregano and seasoning.
-Spread over both sides of the chicken.
+Now stir together the garlic, tomato paste, olive oil, oregano, and seasoning and spread over both sides of the chicken.

-Halve the peppers lengthways, de-seed and then cut into thin strips.
+Halve the peppers lengthways, deseed and then cut into thin strips.

-Whisk together the dressing with the honey and orange juice. and stir through the salad.
+Whisk together the dressing with the honey and orange juice.

 Barbecue or grill/broil the chicken for 5 minutes on each side until they are cooked through.

-After the first 5 minutes of cooking the chicken, add the pepper strips to the barbecue or grill/broiler and cook for about 5 minutes, turning them a couple of times.
+After the first 5 minutes of cooking the chicken, add the pepper strips to the barbecue or grill/broiler and grill for about 5 minutes, turning them a couple of times.
 They should be just soft but not blackened.

 A very simple fish dish that takes less than 15 minutes to prepare and 20 minutes to cook.
 Salmon fillets are baked with freshly squeezed orange juice and dotted with butter.
 The result – a lovely buttery orange sauce to complement the salmon.